Upcoming Events

 Directions to Stories of the Stitch/Matthews Farm from Galax: take US 58 West toward Independence.
 Turn left onto Meadow Creek Road (1/2 mile after the blinking light at W. Stuart Drive).
 Continue on Meadow Creek Road 1.5 miles & turn right onto White Pine Road.
 The Farm is .3 miles on your right.

 The Arts & Cultural Council of the Twin Counties is a non-profit organization dedicated to promoting the arts throughout the Twin Counties.
-The Arts Council is funded in part by area individuals and businesses, local municipalities, The Twin County Community Foundation, The Mid Atlantic Arts Foundation, the Virginia Commission for the Arts and the National Endowment for the Arts.
-For more information, please visit the Arts Council website, www.artsculturalcouncil.org or call the office at 276-238-1217.
+The Arts Council is funded in part by area individuals and businesses, local municipalities, The Twin County Community Foundation, the Virginia Commission for the Arts and the National Endowment for the Arts.
+For more information call the office at 276-238-1217.

-2023 SOTS Entry Forms – Download your quilt entry forms here!
+2025 SOTS Entry Forms – Download your quilt entry forms here!
+2025 SOTS Entry Forms